Mapping different skyrmion phases in double wedges of Ta/FeCoB(tFeCoB)/Ta(tTa)Ox

-To qualitatively observe the motion of the bubbles under applied current, we used conducting tips integrated with the p-MOKE setup.
+To qualitatively observe the motion of the skyrmions under applied current, we used conducting tips integrated with the p-MOKE setup.
 A perpendicular magnetic field was applied to stabilize the skyrmions while observing their motion under current.
-The bubbles formed in the PMA to paramagnetic underoxidized transition zone (cross region) move uniformly along the current flow i.e. against the electron flow, as shown in Fig. \ref{skyrmot}(a,b).
-The uniform motion of these bubbles under applied current by spin-orbit torques \cite{Gambardella} confirms their non trivial topology and hence their skyrmionic nature.
+The skyrmions formed in the PMA to paramagnetic underoxidized transition zone (cross region) move uniformly along the current flow i.e. against the electron flow, as shown in Fig. \ref{skyrmot}(a,b).
+The uniform motion of these skyrmions under applied current by spin-orbit torques \cite{Gambardella} confirms their non trivial topology and hence their skyrmionic nature and their homochirality.
 By contrast, the motion of the skyrmions formed in the PMA to IPA transition region (star region) seems to be dominated by pinning.
-It can be seen in Fig. \ref{skyrmot} (c,d) that on the application of current, the skyrmions elongate.
-The acquired video of the motion (see supplementary) reveals that some bubbles demonstrate successive elongation and contraction and move forward in the same direction which would indicate a homochiral nature.
+It can be seen in Fig. \ref{skyrmot} (c,d) that on the application of current, the skyrmions elongate in the direction of current.
+The acquired video of the motion \cite{videos} reveals that a few skyrmions demonstrate successive elongation and contraction \cite{fig2S} and move forward in the same direction again indicating a homochiral nature.
 Some however remain pinned, some disappear and some expand continuously.
 More pinning and instabilities seem to be present in this part of the sample.